 When you account for changing school schedules and the seasonal nature of many favorite family travel spots, it can be hard to make your vacation wish list line up with your available windows of time.
-Luckily, there’s a foolproof option at the ready: It’s never a bad time to visit Japan!
+Luckily, there’s a foolproof option at the ready: It’s always the best time to visit Japan!
 No matter when you go, you’ll find ample activities for young and old alike.
-From spring break and summer vacation to a fall escape or the winter holidays, here’s how to make the most of the season at hand.
+From spring break and summer vacation to a fall escape or the winter holidays, the weather in Japan is rarely a significant hurdle.
+Here’s how to make the most of every time of the year.

 Spring break is a great time to visit Japan.
 Not only will you most likely have wonderful weather, but you’ll also have the opportunity to view the spectacular cherry blossoms in all of their glory.
-(Everyone wants to see these, so crowds will be at peak levels.)
-Make the most of this natural phenomenon by planning a trip that incorporates both Tokyo and Kyoto — you’ll be amazed by the stark difference in modern and traditional architecture contrasted with the flowers.
+(Everyone wants to see these, so crowds will be at peak levels throughout cherry blossom season.)
+Make the most of this natural phenomenon by creating an itinerary that incorporates both Tokyo and Kyoto when you plan your trip — you’ll be amazed by the stark difference in modern and traditional architecture contrasted with the flowers.

 We're here to help!
 Our Family Travel Advisors can book vetted kid-friendly accommodations, arrange private tours and guides, create a custom itinerary to suit specific ages and interests, and more.
 Click to send us a request!

-Summer is a special season to visit, as it is filled with many celebratory festivals that will leave a lasting memory of your time in Japan.
+Summer in Japan is a special season to visit, as it is filled with many celebratory festivals that will leave a lasting memory of your time here.
 My favorite is the annual Sumidagawa Fireworks festival in Tokyo, followed closely by Gion Festival in Kyoto, which showcases large antique wooden floats.
 (Both take place in July.)
-There is energy everywhere you travel, and when you need a break from the heat and humidity, you can cool off in a cat café or play Mario Kart at an arcade in Tokyo’s Akihabara electronics district.
+There is energy everywhere you travel, and when you need a break from the hot and humid weather, you can cool off in a cat café or play Mario Kart at an arcade in Tokyo’s Akihabara electronics district.

 Combine a summer visit to Tokyo with a memorial visit to Hiroshima.
 If you time it right, you will be able to witness the Hiroshima Lantern Ceremony honoring those lost in the WWII bombing of the area.
 After paying your respects, you can spend time at Miyajima Island, known for its floating Torii gate and wonderful hiking.

 If you’ve dreamed of hiking Mt.
-Fuji, summer is the only time you can do it — inclement weather makes it impossible after September.
+Fuji, summer is the time to travel to Japan.
+It is the only time you can do it — inclement weather makes it impossible after September.
 The hike is best done with older kids.
 It is a tough climb with all the volcanic ash, but the sunrise views are worth it!

-Japan boats some of the best skiing in the world, and it’s easy to combine a city trip with a winter wonderland adventure.
-You can choose to ski in Nagano (Hakuba was the location of the 1998 winter games), which is about 3 to 4 hours by train or car from Tokyo; or in Hokkaido, which requires a quick flight.
+Japan boasts some of the best skiing in the world, and it’s easy to combine a city trip with a winter wonderland adventure.
+You can choose to ski in Nagano (Hakuba was the location of the 1998 winter games), which is about 3 to 4 hours by train or car from Tokyo; or in Hokkaido, which requires a quick flight to northern Japan.
 Hokkaido will thrill kids and adults alike with the ice sculpture festival that starts at the end of January and makes a perfect break from ski days.
 Or take an excursion to watch Nagano’s famous snow monkeys enjoying the natural hot springs.

-Back in the big city, you can enjoy a multitude of winter illuminations.
+If you don’t ski, you may want to focus a vacation during winter in Japan on the cities, where you can enjoy a multitude of winter illuminations.
 One of the best is at Lake Sagami — filled with more than 6 million lights, it has a full amusement park as well.
 If you don’t want to travel too far from Tokyo, walk along the streets of the Ginza district to take in the beautiful lights and charming shops, or ice skate at the bottom of the Tokyo SkyTree before admiring the view from the top.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!